tshepang/blog/content/project of note: M cross environment.md

 app, and the sad news is that I first needed a statically-linked Qt.

-If I had actually known of [M cross environment] (MXE), I would have shaved nearly all of those \'wasted\' hours.
+If I had actually known of [M cross environment] (MXE), I would have shaved nearly all of those 'wasted' hours.
 I am very grateful to the developers, especially because building Qt was mainly a matter of installing [a few build dependencies] and running `make qt`.
 An hour or two later, I had a newly cross-compiled Qt waiting for my use.
 It was